NathanielR87/VR-Carnival-An-Immersive-Virtual-Reality-Carnival-Experience/README.md

 - Debugging complex game systems
 - Building complete software projects independently

-Most importantly, it reinforced my passion for Virtual and Augmented Reality development.
+Most importantly, it reinforced my passion for Virtual and Augmented Reality development.This project challenged me to learn an entirely new technology stack while applying software engineering principles in a VR environment.

 ---